Malvern, Worcestershire: Population development

 The area remained a village and cluster of manors and farms until "taking of the water" in Malvern became popularised by Dr. Wall in 1756.
 By the 1820s the Baths and the Pump Room were opened; in 1842 Drs.
 James Wilson and James Manby Gully opened up water cure establishments in the town centre.
 By the middle of the 19th century, with the arrival of the railway, bath houses and other establishments catering for the health tourists flourished.
-By the early 20th century Malvern had developed from a small village centred on its priory to a town with many large hotels and Victorian and Edwardian country villas.
+By the early 20th century Malvern had developed from a small village centred on its priory to a town with many large hotels and Victorian and Edwardian era country villas.
 Malvern's population grew in 1942 when the Telecommunications Research Establishment (TRE) moved to Malvern, bringing 2,500 employees, increasing to around 3,500 by 1945.

 In the early 1950s, several large housing estates were built in Malvern by the government to provide accommodation for the staff and their families.
-A significant proportion of the current population of Malvern are present and former employees of the facility (now called QinetiQ), and its previously attached military contingent from REME and other units of all three British armed forces.
+A significant proportion of the current population of Malvern are present and former employees of the facility (now called QinetiQ), and its previously attached military contingent from engineering (REME) and other units of all three British armed forces.
 Malvern had already become an overspill for the nearby city of Worcester, and the new motorways constructed in the early 1960s brought the industrial Midlands within commuting distance by car.
 With this development came the construction of large private housing developments.
 The town continues to swell as increasingly more farmland, especially in the Malvern Link area between the villages of Guarlford and Newland, is turned over to housing projects creating new communities and suburbs.

-Due to frequent merging of parishes and changes in boundaries, accurate figures based on specific areas are not available.